royward/pseudo-double/README.md

 * a signed mantissa rather than a separate sign bit means less branching and branches are more predictable.
 * putting the mantissa in the most significant bits means that comparison with less than, greater than, or equal to zero can be does by looking at the integer values.
 * the exponent in the least significant bits means that ldexp can be done with increment/decrement (except in the case of overflow).
-* pseudo floats don't use denormalized representations - it's a lot of extra checking (cheap in hardware, expensive in software) for only a small increase in dynamic range.
+* pseudo doubles don't use denormalized representations - it's a lot of extra checking (cheap in hardware, expensive in software) for only a small increase in dynamic range.
 Unless set up to return some sort of error, underflows go straight to zero.

 Except for zero and PF_NAN, the most significant bits of the mantissa after normalization are always different (01 or 10).
 Technically this redundancy could be removed to give one extra bit of precision, but that would result in more complex computation.